Tazinho/snakecase/README.md

 However, if you have a really hard time on a specific example or you want to have relatively stable settings for a specific usecase, the following settings might help you getting started...

--   `abbreviations`: In the wild you might meet abbreviations like country codes.
+-   `abbreviations`: In the wild you might meet abbreviations like country codes, which are often written in upper case and can lead to odd looking "mixed cases".
 Before you consider a different `parsing_option`, you might just want to use the abbreviations argument

 ``` r
 to_any_case(c("HHcity", "IDTable1", "KEYtable2", "newUSElections"),